- Date : 16/06/2020

 Death and maturity benefits are offered with ULIPs.
 If the policyholder meets with an untimely demise prior to the maturity of the term, the beneficiary receives the fund value, or the Sum Assured, depending on whichever is higher or even both in some cases.
 Once the policy matures, the policyholder gets the fund value or the Sum Assured, again, whichever is higher as per the terms of the policy.
 Both of these benefits are tax-free.

-7. Can equity exposure be minimised when the aspired goal is near completion?
+9. Can equity exposure in ULIPs be minimised when the aspired goal is near completion?

 You can choose to switch between equity and debt funds.